Tennis-Sakkari overpowers Swiatek at WTA Finals

 Sakkari got an early service break to take a 2-1 lead and grabbed the first set when the Pole sent a forehand into the net when returning a second serve.

-Swiatek improved in the second set but the Greek converted her third break point opportunity for a 4-3 lead that looked like being decisive given Sakkari's dominant serving.
+Swiatek improved in the second set but the Greek converted her third break point opportunity for a 4-3 lead that looked decisive given Sakkari's dominant serving.

 The Greek won 26 of 27 first serve points and was never broken in the contest played on the purple court in the high-altitude Mexican City.